MayankBhadra04/Backend-For-A-Video-Streaming-Platform/README.md

 ## Acknowledgments

 This project was inspired by the functionalities of YouTube and Twitter.
-Special thanks to the open-source community for their valuable contributions.